-As the development and configuration of the new CRM progresses, the project team will be well served by providing a “Teaser” demo of the pending look and feel.
+As the development and configuration of the new CRM progress, the project team will be well served by providing a “Teaser” demo of the pending look and feel.
 This is meant to show off the concept and build some anticipation for the pending deployment.
 It should also request feedback & constructive criticisms.
 This teaser should also demonstrate some of the tangible benefits shared in the “Letter from the President” email that announced the project.
-Use tools like Web Ex and record these events.
+Use tools like Zoom and record these events.

 6 - Video Links

-In an effort to get ahead of the user adoption challenges, it is a good idea to provide brief (1 or 2 minute) video shorts that educate on CRM basics.
-Simple ideas like Outlook integration, mobile Access or adding a contact to the database.
+In an effort to get ahead of the user adoption challenges, it is a good idea to provide brief (1 or 2 minutes) video shorts that educate on CRM basics.
+Simple ideas like Outlook integration, mobile access, or adding a contact to the database.
 It is good to focus these shorts on some of the major complaints that you seek to overcome as part of the CRM deployment.
 Demonstrate how MUCH easier it will be with CRM.
-[Outlook Xbar video]

 7 - Data Clean Up

 As the old saying goes, Garbage-In Garbage-Out.
 It is imperative to have a data clean-up strategy.
 This strategy should have User Involvement.
 Starting with their personal Outlook – and schedule Lunch & Learn Sessions on the calendar.
 So it gets done.
 Take this opportunity to further promote good data stewardship starts at data clean up and continues with the launch of CRM.
 These events will be part project management and part project marketing.